 45 means the state board.
-In the case of a multicounty vocational or technical center, "county board" 46 means the administrativ re council of the multicounty center;
+In the case of a multicounty vocational or technical center, "county board" 46 means the administrative council of the multicounty center;

-- (7) "Education service provider" means a public or private nonprofit or for-profit education management organization, school design provider, or any other partner entity with which a public charter school contracts for educational design, implementation, or comprehensive management; - (8) A "full-time virtual public charter school" means a public charter school that offers educational services predominantly through an online program. - (9) "Governing board" means a public charter school governing board that meets the requirements §18-5G-3 and §18-5G-7 of this code and is party to the charter contract with the authorizer; - (10) "Noncharter public school" means a public school or multicounty vocational center other than a public charter school established pursuant to this article; - (11) "Parent" means a parent, guardian, or other person or entity having legal custody over a child; - (12) "Public charter school" means a public school or program within a public school that is authorized in accordance with the provisions of this article and meets the general criteria, governance structure and statutory compliance requirements described in §18-5G-3 of this code, and other provisions of this article; - (13) "Program conversion public charter school" means a program within an existing noncharter public school that is either preexisting and converted or newly created to become a separate and discreet program governed and operated in accordance with this article within the noncharter public school; - (14) "Start-up public charter school" means a public charter school that did not exist as a noncharter public school prior to becoming a public charter school. - (15) "State board" means the West Virginia Board of Education;
+47 (7) "Education service provider" means a public or private nonprofit or for-profit education 48 management organization, school design provider, or any other partner entity with which a public 49 charter school contracts for educational design, implementation, or comprehensive management;

+50 (8) A "full-time virtual public charter school" means a public charter school that offers 51 educational services predominantly through an online program.

+52 (9) "Governing board" means a public charter school governing board that meets the 53 requirements §18-5G-3 and §18-5G-7 of this code and is party to the charter contract with the 54 authorizer;

+(10) "Noncharter public school" means a public school or multicounty vocational center other than a public charter school established pursuant to this article;

+57 (11) "Parent" means a parent, guardian, or other person or entity having legal custody58 over a child;

+(12) "Public charter school" means a public school or program within a public school that is authorized in accordance with the provisions of this article and meets the general criteria, governance structure and statutory compliance requirements described in §18-5G-3 of this code, and other provisions of this article;

+(13) "Program conversion public charter school" means a program within an existing noncharter public school that is either preexisting and converted or newly created to become a separate and discreet program governed and operated in accordance with this article within the noncharter public school;

+67 (14) "Start-up public charter school" means a public charter school that did not exist as a 68 noncharter public school prior to becoming a public charter school.

+69 (15) "State board" means the West Virginia Board of Education;

+70 (16) "Student" means any person that is eligible for attendance in a public school in West71 Virginia; and

+(17) "West Virginia Professional Charter School Board" means the board created pursuant to §18-5G-15 of this code.

 §18-5G-4.
-West Virginia Board of Education; powers and duties for implementation, 73 to §18-5G-15 of this code.
-72 (17) "West Virginia Professional Charter School Board" means the board created pursuant 71 Virginia; and 70 (16) "Student" means any person that is eligible for attendance in a public school in West general supervision and support of public charter schools.
+West Virginia Board of Education; powers and duties for implementation, general supervision and support of public charter schools.

-- (a) The state board shall consult with nationally recognized charter school organizations and establish and maintain a catalogue of best practices for public charter schools applicable for all applicants, authorizers, governing board members, and administrators that are consistent with this article and nationally recognized principles and professional standards for quality public charter school authorizing and governance in all major areas of authorizing and governance responsibility in the following areas: - (1) Organizational capacity and infrastructure; - 8 (2) Solicitation and evaluation of charter applications; - 9 (3) A framework to guide the development of charter contracts; - 10 (4) Performance contracting including a performance framework; - 11 (5) Providing transparency and avoiding all conflicts of interest; - 12 (6) Ongoing public charter school oversight and evaluation; and - 13 (7) Charter approval and renewal decision-making; - (b) The state board is responsible for exercising, in accordance with this article, the following powers and duties with respect to the oversight and authorization of public charter schools: - (1) Provide forms to promote the quality and ease of use for authorizers to solicit applications for public charter schools, for applicants to complete applications, and for establishing quality charter contracts that include a framework for performance standards.
+1 (a) The state board shall consult with nationally recognized charter school organizations 2 and establish and maintain a catalogue of best practices for public charter schools applicable for 3 all applicants, authorizers, governing board members, and administrators that are consistent with 4 this article and nationally recognized principles and professional standards for quality public 5 charter school authorizing and governance in all major areas of authorizing and governance 6 responsibility in the following areas:

+7 (1) Organizational capacity and infrastructure;

+8 (2) Solicitation and evaluation of charter applications;

+9 (3) A framework to guide the development of charter contracts;

+10 (4) Performance contracting including a performance framework;

+11 (5) Providing transparency and avoiding all conflicts of interest;

+12 (6) Ongoing public charter school oversight and evaluation; and

+13 (7) Charter approval and renewal decision-making;

+(b) The state board is responsible for exercising, in accordance with this article, the following powers and duties with respect to the oversight and authorization of public charter schools:

+(1) Provide forms to promote the quality and ease of use for authorizers to solicit applications for public charter schools, for applicants to complete applications, and for establishing quality charter contracts that include a framework for performance standards.
 The forms shall be available for use and solicitations made not later than the beginning of February,